 - Accidental file deletion.
 Oops!
 We’ve all done this on occasion.
-Restore from your cloud backup and carry on.
+Restore from your online backup and carry on.

 - Bad CSV files can wreak havoc on systems and apps, and tracing the error is tedious and time-consuming.
 Cloud backups are much more efficient and less taxing on your IT department’s time and energy.

 - Conflicting or incompatible apps have been known to throw entire systems into a tailspin.
-When that happens, restoring from a cloud backup gets you back to a happy place fast.
+When that happens, restoring from an online backup gets you back to a happy place fast.

 The Benefits of Cloud Backups for Your Organization

-Cloud backups protect company data, some of which might be company assets, like applications, customer information, purchasing data, original content, or intellectual property.
+Cloud backup protects company data, some of which might be company assets, like applications, customer information, purchasing data, original content, or intellectual property.

 And while the primary benefit of cloud backups is undoubtedly peace of mind, it’s also cost-effective, secure, and can scale to meet any need.